sathiraumesh/tracing/README.md

 # Tracing

-This project privides tracing service for the vehicles.
+This project provides tracing service for the vehicles.
 The service will trace the position of the vehicles.
 The tracing prevents duplicates within an interval.
 Further a sceduling batch service is implemented for checking wether the vehcile's position tracing are too long and make sure that it keeps tracing data with no data values.

 ## Local Environemnt Setup
 - Download the repo